 It’s essential to keep the area that surrounds your well free from things like fertilizers, motor oil, general debris, and pesticides.
 These kinds of waste can contaminate the water in your Val if they’re stored or used close to the well.

 Have Inspections Done of Your Well Regularly

 You should be looking at your well closely at least one time per year, even when you know that you have a well constructed properly.
-As time goes on, things such as cracks can happen which will compromise your well’s integrity and your drinking water’s quality.
+As time goes on, things such as cracks can happen which will compromise you’re well’s integrity and your drinking water’s quality.
 You should get in contact with someone who does well inspections if a professional has not come out to inspect the well in more than three years or if you think that you may have an issue.

 Close Off the Wells That You’re No Longer Using